houqb/houqb.github.io/_pages/about.md

 ## News

 + Two papers accepted by ICLR'25
-+ Two paper accepted by TPAMI'2025
++ Two papers accepted by TPAMI'2025
 + Will serve as an area chair for ICCV'2025
 + Three papers accepted by NeurIPS'2024
 + Five papers accepted by TPAMI'2024